 - "What were the three main examples used?"

-This turns the transcript into an interactive study resource.
-Instead of passively reading, you are actively interrogating the content.
+That turns the transcript into an interactive study resource.
+Instead of passively reading, you're actively interrogating the content.

 Step 7: Export Your Study Materials

 Export the transcript, summary, and flashcards as PDF, TXT, or Markdown.
 Build a personal library organized by topic, course, or interest area.
-Over time, this library becomes a valuable reference — a curated collection of the best ideas from the best thinkers, in a format you can search and review.
+Over time, that library becomes a valuable reference.
+A curated collection of the best ideas from the best thinkers, in a format you can search and review.

 Building a TED Talk Study Library